MantisVision/webUtils/docs/playcanvas.md

 const asset = pc.Application.getApplication().assets.find('MantisRYSKPlayCanvas.min.js');
 import(asset.getFileUrl()).then(() =>
 {//from now on, you can use window.RYSK global object.
-	this.ryskObj = new window.Rysk.URLMesh(video_url,data_url,pc); //the third parameter is the global PlayCanvas object this.ryskObj.play();
+ //the third parameter is the size of the internal RYSK frame buffer (by default 50) and the fourth global PlayCanvas object
+	this.ryskObj = new window.Rysk.URLMesh(video_url, data_url, 50, pc);
+	this.ryskObj.play();
 	return this.ryskObj.run();
 }).then(meshInstance =>